SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 As of release 10.18+, wrong values for `pageSize` or `currentPage` result in a 422 (Unprocessable entity) HTTP status code instead of a 500 (Internal server error) HTTP status code.

-##### Breaking change in the Map widget
-As announced with [release 10.16](/release-10-16-0/announcements-10-16-0), with release 10.18+, the "Map" widget will be migrated and support for real-time updates on all devices will be replaced by a configurable refresh interval.
-This change allows us to display more then 100 devices on the map by default.
-Additionally, the "Map" widget will no longer support the "show track" option.

 #### Implemented

 ##### Breaking change in SmartREST 2.0 - DATE field used as custom property will be stored as string